 If you've ever wondered if it's possible to make vegan pancakes and want to learn how to make them without eggs and milk, or you have had an epic vegan pancake fail, then this is the guide for you.
 I'll be giving you all of my tips and tricks for the best vegan pancakes as well as the common reasons they can go wrong and how to avoid it happening to you.

 I take my vegan pancake game very seriously and have my technique perfected, as you will know if you have ever made any of my pancake recipes.
 I'll be sharing some of my best recipes for vegan pancakes at the end of this post.

-Making perfect vegan pancakes is easy if you have suitable equipment and a good recipe.
+Set yourself up for success by using the correct equipment and a good recipe.
 My must have pancake making items are:

 - A good heavy non-stick pan (or griddle) that is big enough for you to be able to get in there with a spatula and flip the pancakes comfortably.
 If your pan isn't the greatest, chances are your pancakes won't be either.
 Buying a good frying pan or skillet is an investment.
 I personally love the results that cast iron gives when cooking pancakes and I use a seasoned cast iron griddle for making mine.
-A bonus of using it is you can cook quite a few at once too.

 - Two mixing bowls.
 One large and one smaller one.
 One for mixing the dry ingredients and one for mixing the wet ingredients.
 You'll learn why doing this is crucial later.

 - A digital kitchen scale to weigh the flour.